AndreasLETANTER/R-Type/docs/RFC - Client Server.md

 - [STATUS CODE]

-*The returns code according to the response table*
+*The return code according to the response table*

 - :

-*The first separator that differentiates between the status code and the parameters*
+*The first separator that differentiates status code and parameters*

 - [PARAMETER OR ANSWER]